Tetovo: Demographics

 Between the years 1348-1353, Albanians are mentioned by Serbian Tsar Stefan Dušan as farmers and soldiers in the district of Tetovo.

 Ottoman statistics from 1452 for the nahiya of Tetovo recorded 146 Christian and 60 Muslim households.
 In 1453, the population consisted of 153 Christian and 56 Muslim families.
 The 1455 defter recorded Albanian presence.
 The 1467 Ottoman defter records of Tetovo attests that the Muslim neighborhood of Tetovo was inhabited by 6 heads of families with mixed anthroponyms of Islamic Albanian character, while the Christian quarter of Tetovo was characterized with Slavic-Christian and Albanian-Christian names, with some cases of Slavicisation.

 In 1468, Tetovo had 180 Christian and 41 Muslim families.
 In 1545 there were 99 Christian and 101 Muslim families (38 were islamicised) in Tetovo, and in 1568 there were 108 Christian and 329 Muslim (184 islamicised).

-By the 19th century, when the population of Tetovo began to increase with settlement from the surrounding villages, the French traveler Ami Boue noted that the population had reached about 4,500 people, which are Bulgarians and Albanians.
-In 1854, the total population of the Pashalik of Tetovo was 30,000–40,000 and consisted of Bulgarians who are Eastern Orthodox and of Albanian who are Muslims.
+By the 19th century, the population of Tetovo began to increase with settlement from the surrounding villages.
+The French traveler Ami Boué described the inhabitants as "Bulgarians, Muslims and Albanians", living in Turkish and Slavic quarters.
+He estimated the population around 4,000–5,000 and noted that about half were "Serbs" and "Greek Christians".
+In 1854, Boué estimated the total population of the Pashalik of Tetovo was 30,000–40,000 and consisted of Bulgarians and Serbs of "Greek religion" i.e. Eastern Orthodoxy, and of Albanians who were Muslims.

 According to the statistics of the Bulgarian ethnographer Vasil Kanchov, in 1900 the population of Tetovo was 19,200, consisting of 8,500 Bulgarians, 9,000 Turks, 500 Arnauts and 1,200 Romani.
 Kanchov wrote that many Albanians declared themselves as Turks.
 In Tetovo the population that declared itself Turkish "was of Albanian blood", but it "had been Turkified after the Ottoman invasion, including Skanderbeg", referring to Islamization.

 In 1916, under the Kingdom of Bulgaria, the Bulgarian registries had recorded that Tetovo had a population of 22,000.
-Two-thirds of this population was listed as Albanian and one-third consisted of Bulgarian and Serbian.
+Two-thirds of this population was listed as Albanian and one-third consisted of Bulgarians (most of them with Serbian national feeling, labeled as Serbomans).

 According to the 1942 Albanian census, Tetovo was inhabited by 10,252 Muslim Albanians, 3,496 Bulgarians and 2,136 Serbs.

 As of 2021, the city of Tetovo has 63,176 inhabitants and the ethnic composition was the following: